andris811/quote-generator/README.md

 - 📝 Fetch a random quote from a public API
 - ⭐ Save quotes to localStorage as favorites
 - 🗑️ Remove saved quotes
-- 📤 Share quotes to Twitter
+- 📤 Share quotes to Twitter, Facebook
 - 📱 Fully responsive layout with Tailwind

 ---